shilohai1/voidr.health/src/blogs/04-ADHD-in-adults.md

 ## Final Thoughts: It’s Not Too Late

 Whether you were diagnosed at 35 or just started recognizing patterns at 50, it’s never too late to understand your brain.
-ADHD is not a character flaw or a failure of willpower — it’s a different wiring, and it deserves a different kind of support.
+ADHD is not a character flaw or a failure of willpower.
+It’s a different wiring, and it deserves a different kind of support.

-Science, therapy, medication, and technology all have roles to play — but perhaps the most powerful shift is the internal one.
+Science, therapy, medication, and technology all have roles to play.
+But perhaps the most powerful shift is the internal one.
 With the right tools (like **Voidr Health**) and the right framework, you can stop blaming yourself and start building a system that actually works for you.

 ---